earthly/earthly/docs/ci-integration/remote-buildkit.md

 These are the paths to the certificates and keys used by the client when communicating with an mTLS-enabled daemon.
 These paths are relative to the Earthly config (usually `~/.earthly/config.yaml`, unless absolute paths are specified.

-**`tls_enabled`**
+**`tls_disabled`**

+TLS will be enabled by default (unless using a local buildkit container).
-Set this to `true` when using TLS is desired.
+Set this to `false` when using TLS is not desired.

 ### Local-Remote

 It is also possible to use the remote protocols (TCP and mTLS) locally, while still letting Earthly manage the daemon container.
-You can do this by enabling mTLS(`tls_enabled`).

-By doing this, Earthly will (optionally) generate its own certificates, and connect to the daemon using `tcp://127.0.0.1:8372`.
+Earthly will (optionally) generate its own certificates, and connect to the daemon using `tcp://127.0.0.1:8372`.
 This is a great way to test some of the remote capabilities without having to generate certificates or manage a separate machine.